gbdk-2020/CrossZGB/README.md

 Control two players with separate input on consoles which support two joypads.

 #### Pacman
-A more advanced coroutine example with the pacman game using coroutines to run the ghost logic.
+A more advanced coroutine example of the "pacman" game, it is using coroutines to run the ghost logic.

 #### Platform
 An example of physics and collision detection for a platformer style game.